NEU-Libraries/humanities-commons/README.md

 ## Other Dependencies

 We're still working on generalizing a lot of this code, so some dependencies may not be breaking and may change in the near future.
-In the meantime the most complete and current list of dependencies is in the main [composer.json](https://github.com/mlaa/commons/blob/master/composer.json) for Humanities Commons.
+In the meantime the most complete and current list of dependencies is in the main [composer.json](https://github.com/NEU-Libraries/northeasterncommons/blob/master/composer.json) for Northeastern Commons.